ideal-lab5/Grants-Program/applications/iris_followup.md

 In 2016 he first came into contact with the Blockchain space when scouting new tech and got deeply immersed when he saw the disruptive potentials.
 Since then he has become an advisor for two projects, supporting them in their growth to 200m+ market caps, worked as a dealflow manager/analyst for a crypto VC and helped founders on their early stage journey in the space.

 In 2019 he authored a research paper on why the data economy in the automotive industry fails.
-Since then he was looking for an adequate solution and co-founded IdeaLabs 2 years later after discovering Tony's initial work.
+Since then he was looking for an adequate solution and co-founded Ideal Labs 2 years later after discovering Tony's initial work.

 **Brian Thamm**